 Bits Default Value Туре Description 31:19 0 RO Reserved 18:16 0 RO tx_packet .
 Indicates the number (block RAM bin position) of the most recently transmitted PTP packet.
 15:8 0 RO tx_frame_waiting Indication.
 The TX PTP Packet Buffer is split into 8 regions of 256 bytes, each of which can contain a separate PTP frame.
 There is 1 tx_frame_waiting bit for each of the 8 regions.
 Each bit, when logic 1, indicates that a request has been made for frame transmission to the TX Arbiter, but that a grant has not yet occurred.
 When the frame has been successfully transmitted, the bit is set to logic 0.
 This bit allows the microprocessor to run off a polling implementation as opposed to the Interrupts.
-7:0 0 wo tx_send_frame Bits.
-The TX PTP Packet Buffer is split into 8 regions of 256 bytes, each of which can contain a separate PTP frame.
-There is 1 tx_send_frame bit for each of the 8 regions.
-Each bit, when written to 1, causes a request to be made to the TX Arbiter.
-When access is granted the frame contained within the respected region is transmitted.
-If read, always returns 0.

-Table 2-57: TX PTP Packet Buffer Control Register (0x12000)
+Table 2-61: TX PTP Packet Buffer Control Register (0x12000) (Cont'd)